-Module learning outcomes: On completion of this learning event, the student should be able to:
+Module learning outcomes: On completion of this learning event, the student should be able to: • Identify all dynamical variables in a given mechanical system.

-- Identify all dynamical variables in a given mechanical system. - Formulate the equations of motion in a given mechanical system. - Solve these equations by analytical means.
+- Identity all dynamical variables in a given mechanical system. - Formulate the equations of motion in a given mechanical system. - Solve these equations by analytical means.